 The Day One system offers a full Management Information suite…it supports a comprehensive reporting suite and real time progress monitoring, and allows for communications and reminders just as many LMS applications offer.

 The Day One solution is an excellent example of the role that e-learning and learning technologies can play using system simulation in aligning learning and development to directly improving the performance of a retail telephonist, a call centre employee and an organisation in a seamless and streamlined way.

 For further reading about training in call centres we would recommend Cross C. and Brennan A.Systems Skills Training and Banks D. and McClelland G Applying learning theory to data protection in “The Call Centre Training Handbook” Wilson J.P.
 (2009) Kogan Page London and Philadelphia.

 This work provides an excellent overview of call centre training and the specific sections noted above provides the underpinning theory as to why the Day One solution really does work and what’s more, we were given a sneak peak at some of the pricing models as well, and were very pleasantly surprised!

-You can request a demo of the system simulation directly from Day One.
+You can request a demo of the system simulation directly from the Day One Technologies website.